blues/note-outboard-dfu/nrf52840/blinky/circuitpython/README.md

 ## Creating a binpack for CircuitPython scripts

-Creaing binpack file for Circuit Python scripts is done in 2 stages:
+Creaing binpack file for CircuitPython scripts is done in 2 stages:

 1. run the [CircuitPython filesystem builder](https://github.com/blues/circuitpython-fs-builder) to create a `.cpy` file containing the scripts.
 For example,